datacamp/authoring/docs/courses/design/README.md

 - [a one-paragraph description](/courses/design/overview-description.md) (i.e., a sales pitch to students)
 - [half a dozen learning objectives](/courses/design/overview-objectives.md)
 - [a summary of prerequisites](/courses/design/overview-prerequisites.md)
+  and a list of any packages or other special technology the course will require.

 Doing this earlier often wastes effort, since material is usually added, cut, or moved around in earlier steps.